th3james/BackboneDiorama/README.md

 and aims to be the easiest and the fastest way to build for the browser.

 * `diorama new projectName` builds you a new project with:
-  * Logical project structure for backbone components
+  * Logical project structure for Backbone components
   * Coffeescript concatenation and compilation setup
   * Backbone.js+deps and Handlebars templating included and ready for use
 * `diorama generate <lots-of-stuff>` - Rails-style code generators which provide convention and structure to your projects, assist you with proven patterns and allow you to rapidly prototype.
 Run `diorama generate` for [the full list](src/commands/generators#backbonediorama-generators).